Friday, February 2, 2018

 Like a broken conversation

-Laid at rest into the grave of sensation
+Laid to rest in the grave of sensation,

 Whirling to a stop